davidjeffery/Website/content/authors/admin/_index.md

 title: Dr David Jeffery
 ---

 Hi!
-I'm David, a lecturer in politics at the University of Liverpool.
+I'm David, a senior lecturer in British politics at the University of Liverpool.

 My research interests are broad, but typically centre around the concept of identity and its influence on voting behaviour.
 This takes two main forms: